channel-guard

 How it works

-Hooks into message_received (fires when a channel message arrives, before the agent processes it) and classifies message text with an LLM via OpenRouter (default model: anthropic/claude-haiku-4-5).
+Hooks into before_dispatch (fires after channel routing and before the agent processes the message) and classifies message text with an LLM via OpenRouter (default model: anthropic/claude-haiku-4-5).
+OpenClaw 2026.5.6 treats message_received as fire-and-forget, so blocking must happen in before_dispatch.

 Three-tier response based on detection score: